just-another-dude/sequence-operations/README.md

 Calculate the sum of all the elements of the above mentioned second-longest sequence and share your result.
 Also, please include your source code.

+# Solution Workflow
+* Import the module "time" and save the start time of the program to later calculate the run time.
+* Create two lists - one containing the length of each sequence per integer, the other containing the sum of each sequence per integer.
+* Run a for loop on the range of integers between 1 and 10,000,001.
+* Create a while loop under which the calculations for each integer will be made and break out of it once the sequence reaches 1.
+*